-This is my 30,000 foot look at events in the tech industry for January 2016.
+This is my 30,000 foot look at events in the ICT industry for January 2017.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

 A Little History of previous year’s Januarys …

-Things were very quiet in M&A four years ago in January 2012.
-Former tech giant JDSU was back on the acquisition trail, even if just to pick up a small Vancouver based company, Dyaptive Systems.
+Five years ago, in January 2012 things were very quiet in M&A – former tech giant JDSU was back on the acquisition trail, even if just to pick up a small Vancouver based company, Dyaptive Systems.
 Symantec paid $115 million for LiveOffice to help with its storage capabilities, Google bought a bunch more IBM patents, and Xerox picked up Laser Networks in the managed printing space.
 Rim (now Blackberry) also announced a change in leadership.

 January 2014 was an interesting month with a few big M&A deals.
 Google was an especially busy player, selling its Motorola Mobility handset unit to Lenovo for $2.9 billion but paying $3.2 billion for Nest Labs and the company also bought Bitspin.
 The other big deal saw VMware pay $1.17 billion for mobile device management company AirWatch.
 Other big names on the acquisition trail included Oracle who bought cloud based service delivery company Corente; Microsoft paid a reputed $100 million for cloud based service company (seems to be a theme) Parature; Ricoh purchased IT service company Mindshift from BestBuy; and Hootsuite bought analytics company uberVu.